After Wisdom Tooth Removal

 There will be a hole or opening where the tooth was removed.
 In the coming months the cavity will gradually fill in with the new tissue.
 In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
-Discuss your problem with the persons best able to effectively help you: Dr. Dennis Spinazze, Dr. Zak, Dr. Russell Spinazze, Dr. Eliza Drobny, or your family dentist.
+Discuss your problem with the persons best able to effectively help you: Dr. Spinazze, Dr. Zak, Dr. Spinazze, Dr. Spinazze or Dr. Drobny, or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.